Mythologos/Notre-Dame-Digitized-Latin-Collection/README.md

     - Severus (stoa001; 5)
     - Anthemus (stoa001; 6)

+While most texts are completely digitized, the *Interpretationes Vergilianae* is only completed up through the first book (that is, of the *Aeneid*).

 ## Contributing

-If errors persist in the metadata or body of text within this data, we would be glad to know and correct it!
+If errors persist in our digital editions, we would be glad to correct them!
 Please open an issue to start a conversation on the subject.
 In your issue, note the document(s) and section(s) where the information presented is inaccurate.